ibm-cloud-docs/vpc/nlb-vnf-create.md

 1. For the target service, select **VPC Infrastructure Services**.
    For scope access, select **Resources based on selected attributes** > **Resource Type** > **Virtual Private Cloud**.

-## Creating a route mode network load balancer using the UI
+## Creating a network load balancer with routing mode using the UI
 {: #nlb-vnf-ui}
 {: ui}

-To create and configure {{site.data.keyword.nlb_full}} with route mode using the {{site.data.keyword.cloud_notm}} console, follow these steps:
+To create and configure {{site.data.keyword.nlb_full}} with routing mode using the {{site.data.keyword.cloud_notm}} console, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **VPC Infrastructure > Load balancers**.